kbcasurf/terraform-scripts/README.md

-# Repo for testing scripts
+# Repo for Terraform scripts
-Created for advanced Terraform features testing
+Created for advanced Terraform useful features.